Morgan Llewellyn: Later life

 In 1991, Llewellyn entered Sarum & Wells Theological College and spent two years training for ministry in the Church of England.
 He was ordained as a deacon in 1993, and as a priest in 1994.
 He was minor canon of Brecon Cathedral, under Bishop Dewi Bridges, from 1993 to 1995.
 From 1995 to 2001 or 2014, he was chaplain of the Welsh independent school Christ College, Brecon.

 From 2001, was director of the Christ College Foundation, the bursaries and school improvements fund of Christ College, Brecon.
 He retired from the position in 2005.
-He has been a Vice-Patron of the War Memorials Trust since 2001.
+He was the Vice-Patron of the War Memorials Trust from 2001 until his death.

-Personal life
+Personal life and death

 Llewellyn married Elizabeth Lamond Sobey in 1964.
-Together they have had three sons and two daughters.
+Together they had three sons and two daughters.
 One son, called Glyn, has also served as an officer of the British Army.

+Llewellyn died from cancer on 10 December 2024, at the age of 87.

 Honours and decorations

 On 12 October 1976, Llewellyn was appointed Member of the Order of the British Empire (MBE) "in recognition of distinguished services in Northern Ireland during the period 1st February - 30th April 1976".
 He was promoted to Officer of the Order of the British Empire (OBE) on 9 October 1979 "in recognition of distinguished service in Northern Ireland during the period 1st February 1979 to 30th April 1979".
 In the 1992 New Year Honours, he was appointed Companion of the Order of the Bath (CB).
 He was appointed Officer of the Venerable Order of Saint John (OStJ) on 2 February 2011.

 He was appointed to the honorary position of Colonel of the Gurkha Transport Regiment on 1 February 1984.
 He was succeeded by the then Brigadier Philip Trousdell on 27 October 1993.
 He was appointed Colonel of The Royal Welch Fusiliers on 4 March 1990.
 His tenure expired on 4 March 1997.